Skip to content

 Destination Purpose Frequency

-license.certifyclouds.com License validation On startup + daily
+license.certifyclouds.com License validation On startup + hourly heartbeat

 management.azure.com Azure Resource Manager During scans